 - They also know from the start some or all of the brands or companies they will discuss.
 Participants may be told, for example, they will discuss "FedEx, United Parcel Service, and "DHL."
 They are not told, however, which of these sponsors the focus group study.

 - Participants meet around a boardroom-style table for a 1-2 hour discussion.
-A skilled facilitator leads the discussion, structured so as to bring out customer likes and dislikes for each of the companies in view.
+A skilled facilitator leads the discussion, structured to bring out customer likes and dislikes for each of the companies or brands in view.

 - Sponsor company representatives observe and record the discussion from behind a one-way mirror.
 Participants know, of course, they are being observed and recorded.
 But they never see or hear the observers and they do not know the sponsor's identity.